Lake District: Railways and ferries

 The West Coast Main Line skirts the eastern edge of the Lake District and the Cumbrian Coast Line passes through the southern and western fringes of the area.
 A single railway line, the Windermere Branch Line, penetrates from Kendal to Windermere via Staveley.
 Railways once served Broughton-in-Furness and Coniston (closed to passengers in 1958) and another ran from Penrith to Cockermouth via Keswick (closed west of Keswick in 1966 and completely in 1972).
 Part of the track of the latter is used by the improved A66 trunk road.

-The Cumbrian Coast line has three stations within the boundaries of the national park (and additionally Drigg, about a third of a mile from the park boundary).
-The line gives railway enthusiasts and others a flavour of a pre-Beeching railway line, with features like manually operated level crossing gates, as well as giving a good connection to the steam railway into Eskdale and providing access for cyclists and serious walkers to the Western Fells.
+The Cumbrian Coast Line has three stations within the boundaries of the national park (and additionally Drigg, about a third of a mile from the park boundary).
+The line gives railway enthusiasts and others a flavour of a pre-Beeching railway line, with features like manually operated level crossing gates.
+It gives a good connection to the Ravenglass and Eskdale Railway.
+This narrow-gauge railway travels from the coast (at Ravenglass) into Eskdale.
+Often operated with steam locomotives, it provides access for cyclists and walkers to the Western Fells, as well as being an attraction in its own right.
+It reaches as far as the station at Dalegarth near Boot.

-The narrow gauge Ravenglass and Eskdale Railway runs from Ravenglass on the west coast up Eskdale as far as Dalegarth Station near the hamlet of Boot, catering for tourists.
-Another heritage railway, the Lakeside and Haverthwaite Railway, runs between Lake Windermere and Haverthwaite, and tourists can connect at Lakeside with the boats up the lake to Bowness.
+A heritage railway, the Lakeside and Haverthwaite Railway, runs between Lake Windermere and Haverthwaite, and tourists can connect at Lakeside with the boats up the lake to Bowness.

 A vehicle-carrying cable ferry, the Windermere Ferry, runs frequent services across Windermere.
 There are also seasonal passenger boats on Coniston Water, Derwent Water, and Ullswater.